Content Architecture: What It Is and Why It Matters

 • Structured or modular content, or content that is separated into its component parts so that they can be surfaced in the appropriate place and repurposed across content types

-Information architecture has been thoroughly explored over the years, but in short, it’s the overall organization of content so that it’s easy to understand and navigate.
+Information architecture involves organizing content so that it’s easy to understand and navigate.
+And it can cover app or website information architecture.
 A taxonomy supports your information architecture with a hierarchy of clear, logical categories and associated tags, and thoughtful navigation directs users to the content they need.

 Content models are visual representations of the way content will be structured on a webpage, whereas wireframes are more detailed outlines that define the entire framework of elements on a page, including their exact size, functionality, and placement.
 Both content models and wireframes are content architecture taken at the page level.